fu01101010/gaussianNoiseVisual/README.rst

   - :code:`/build`: contains the :code:`cmake` generated build files.

   - :code:`/source`: contains the :code:`main.cpp` source file and other headers.

+1.2: branches

+- this code has two branches:

+  - we commitin' minor changes and non-release version to the :code:`develop` branch.

+  - and major release versions to the :code:`master` branch.

 2: cmake
 ========